cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 However, as reported by [Montavon-Green (2023)][montavon2023], other issues that cause link resolver errors include: titles are not indexed even though the library provides access to them;
 titles are indexed but patrons are directed to a paywall;
-glitches in some technology such as a vendor platform;
-and various usability issues.
+glitches in some technology such as a vendor platform; and usability issues.
 Knowing the parts of this process aids us in deciphering possible errors that exist when the technology breaks.

 For this week, see the *ExLibres Alma* link resolver documentation, which is the link resolver product used by UK Libraries.